bufbuild/protobuf-es/docs/runtime_api.md

 );
 ```

 ## Descriptors

-### Intro:

-explain that proto compilers compile to descriptors (protobuf messages themselves!) - they are foundational in protobuf, and used for protobuf plugins too
+The concept of descriptors is foundational in Protobuf.
+A descriptor is used to describe the properties of individual types in the Protobuf grammar.
+Descriptors are also Protobuf messages themselves and are defined in Protobuf's [descriptor.proto](https://github.com/protocolbuffers/protobuf/blob/main/src/google/protobuf/descriptor.proto) file.

+When Protobuf compilers such as `protoc` or `buf` are run against Protobuf files, they generate these descriptors.
+They can then be used in a variety of ways, such as generating code using Protobuf plugins.

+Descriptors are very powerful and can be extremely convenient.
+However, they are not without their idiosyncrasies:

+* list of idiosyncrasies

-explain their idiosyncrasies, and that protobuf-es provides a convenient abstraction with Descriptor Interfaces
+To help alleviate the difficulty of working with these peculiarities, Protobuf-ES provides a convenient abstraction with Descriptor Interfaces.

-### Descriptor interfaces
+### Descriptor Interfaces

 what we have documented is good, but
    we are missing a reference to DescriptorSet, and